papoanaya/wmii_newlisp/README.md

 The following are known issues that will be addressed as time permits:

-* Changed current macro implementation to a dictionary.
+* Change current macro implementation to a dictionary.
 This allows for improved execution performance and the ability to add features without the need of a restart.